openzipkin/zipkin/zipkin-server/README.md

 ### gRPC Collector (Experimental)
 You can enable a gRPC span collector endpoint by setting `COLLECTOR_GRPC_ENABLED=true`.
-The `zipkin.proto3.SpanService/Report` endpoint will run on the same port as normal http (9411).
+The `zipkin.proto3.SpanService/Report` endpoint will run on the same port as normal HTTP (9411).

 Example usage: